ivancuric/js-perf/README.md

 There are two things I want you to take away from this section.
 1. While not neccessarily linearly, JS parse time scales with the bundle size.
 The less JS you ship, the better.
 2. Every JS framework you use is another level of abstraction (unless it's a precompiled one, like [Svelte](https://github.com/sveltejs/svelte)).
-Not only
+Not only will it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQyMTY2NjkxLDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbMjEwNTA5MTU4MCwzNTIyMzU1OTMsLTc2OT
-E1NDJdfQ==
+UxNTQyXX0=
 -->